husainali1/aws-control-tower-config-customization/README.md

 3. Upload the 2 .zip files from this repo to the S3 bucket folder from step #2.
 4. Delpoy the CloudFormation template.yaml file.
 5. Template Parameters:

-    a.
-CloudFormationVersion: Increment version when deploying an update. default is 1 for teh initial deploymemt.
+	- **CloudFormationVersion**: Increment version when deploying an update. default is 1 for teh initial deploymemt.
-    b.
-IncludedAccounts: List of accounts where config customization is desired.
+	- **IncludedAccounts**: List of accounts where config customization is desired.
-    c.
-ConfigRecorderExcludedResourceTypes: List of all resource types to be excluded from Config Recorder.
+	- **ConfigRecorderExcludedResourceTypes**: List of all resource types to be excluded from Config Recorder.
-    d.
-LambdaS3Bucket: Name of the S3 bucket where lambda zips are uploaded.
+	- **LambdaS3Bucket**: Name of the S3 bucket where lambda zips are uploaded.
 Do not enter the folder prefix.

 ## Security